 So, where are we in this three-dimensional model?

-Here, I am concerned with shared agreements based on facts and rules that I can observe, discern, and communicate.
+Here, I am concerned with shared agreements based on facts, rules, and conditions I can observe, discern, and communicate.

 For example, if I am in a car accident, can I seek evidence to make my case and support my findings to move forward?
-This requires focus to assess the situation, analyze the data and information, connect the dots (who to call first, second, and third, and what information to secure), and act on the information promptly.
+This requires focus on assessing the situation, analyzing the data and information, and connecting the dots (who to call first, second, and third, and what information to secure).
+Then, act on the information promptly.